skienzmatishun/rippreport/content/p/fairhope-council-shows-its-colors/index.md

 {{< socialpreview url="https://rippreport.com/p/fairhope-catalyst-a-dirty-little-secret/" >}}

-From Facebook: Mayor Karin Wilson of Fairhope, Alabama Your special election for the Council-Manager form of government scheduled on 10/2 will NOW be delayed until the general election on 11/6.
+From Facebook: Mayor Karin Wilson of Fairhope Your special election for the Council-Manager form of government scheduled on 10/2 will NOW be delayed until the general election on 11/6.
 This is a decision which will be announced directly from the Judge of Probate’s office and I will share more details when these become available.
 Rest assured, I will make certain municipal voters are well-informed and that this change will not disenfranchise citizens on YOUR referendum to vote on a new form of government.